custom-components/pyscript/docs/reference.rst

   One or more sentence template strings or lists of templates.
 Each template is registered independently with the conversation agent.

 ``timeout``
   Seconds to wait for the function to return before giving up on a spoken response.
 Defaults to ``10.0``.
-If the function does not finish in time, no spoken response is provided (the function continues running in the background).
+If the function does not finish in time, the spoken response will be the default "Done" (the function continues running in the background).

 ``kwargs``
   Optional dict of additional keyword arguments merged into each call.